MikeWoodward/UT330B/Documentation/documentation.rst

 The device is powered by a ½ AA lithium battery (please note: this is not an AA battery).
 This is a little hard to find and costs around $10, though you can get cheaper versions online for less.
 Some of the vendors on AliExpress sell the UT330 including a battery, though they charge a little more.

-Because my device (UT330B) has temperature and pressure only, I've not been able to test any pressure functionality.
+Because my device (UT330B) has temperature and humidity only, I've not been able to test any pressure functionality.

 Where to buy it
 ---------------

 I’ve seen this device (UT330B) on several websites worldwide.
-The cheapest place to buy it is from `AliExpress <http://www.aliexpress.com/>`_ where it costs around $35 (including shipping from China) depending on which vendor you buy from.
+The cheapest place to buy it is from `AliExpress <http://www.aliexpress.com/>`_ where it costs around $35 (including shipping from China), depending on which vendor you buy from.
 I’ve seen the same device on Amazon in the US for around $70 and I’ve seen it on a specialist electronic supplier’s UK website for £70.

 How I found the commands and data
 ----------------------------------